-Someone a couple terminals over stood up slow, chair scraping against the floor, and started pressing the controls.
+Someone a couple terminals over stood up slow, their chair scraped against the floor, and they started to press on the controls.
 The Kacheek and the Ixi looked over to him.
-The room was so still and quiet that even the slightest movements or sounds were impossible to ignore.
+The room was still and quiet enough that even the slightest movements or sounds were impossible to ignore.
 He spoke:

-The question hung in the air somehow.
+The question hung in the air.
 Silence.
 Four seconds.
 Five seconds.
 She felt a bit of a chill, even though the room wasn’t cold.
 Eight seconds.
-She swallowed and lowered her coffee, staring at the standing engineer, then at the control panel below him.
+She swallowed and lowered her coffee, as she stared at the engineer, then at the control panel below him.
 Twelve seconds.
 Thirteen seconds.

-A faint crackling had broken the intimidating stillness.
+A faint crackle had broken the intimidating stillness.
+It

-It was Michael O’Cullane, one of the astronauts.
-His voice was
+was one of the astronauts.
+His voice was distorted from the

 Why was I stressed out so suddenly, over such a simple

-She looked more closely at the screens embedded in the
+She took a closer look at the screens embedded in the

-There was a moment where the button was held down without Micheal saying anything.
+There was a moment where the button to transmit signal was held down, without a word from Micheal.